Firagoras/weather-journal-app/README.md

 ## Overview

-This project is an asynchronous web app that uses Web API (Open Weather API) and user input to dynamically update the UI.
+This project is an asynchronous web app that uses Web API (Open Weather API) and user inputs to dynamically update the UI.

 ## Development